Lostock Hall: Early history

 The estate of Lostock's Hall in the rural area of Cuerden Green was built by James de Lostock.
 The grounds which surrounded Lostock's Hall got renamed as Lostock Hall after the death of James, by his daughter Magote.

+A 1848 map of the now demolished Lostock Hall and its surrounding areas.

 In 1662 Andrew Dandy paid a rent of 12d to the lord of Clitheroe for his lands called Lostock, and in 1666 William Dandy paid tax upon three hearths here.
 He died in 1676.
 Andrew Dandy and William, his son, were out-burgesses at Preston guild in 1682.
 To this day, a small section of the River Lostock, is known by locals as "Dandy Brook", in honour of the Dandys.

 Lostock's Hall was destroyed by a fire.
 Some of the main brick work not affected by the fire were reused in 1764, to form structure of a new building on the original site, as part of a regeneration project by William Clayton Esq.
 William's son, George Clayton inherited the hall following the death of William Clayton.
 George went on to living in the hall for many years with his wife Dolly, until he died in 1829, at the age of 86.
 George's second son, William became the new inheritor of the property, until he relocated to the South of England in the late 1840s.
 The trend of inheriting the hall continued for many years through such owners as Robert Orrell Esq. (cotton spinner and manufacturer, Cuerden Mills) 1847-61; John Bashall Esq. (cotton manufacturer, Lostock Hall), 1861–71 and Robert Jackson 1871-81.

 Modern history

+A 1893 map of the now demolished Lostock Hall.

 The trend of inheriting the hall ceased, when the founders of the a cotton thread works, purchased the property in the early 1880s by Harry Dewhurt; who remained living there until 1918, when he relocated to Cheshire after the First World War and gave the Hall and its 6 ½ acres of grounds, to the Preston Royal Infirmary so that it could be used as a continuation hospital.
 Alteration work began, and by June 1922, the Lostock Hall Continuation Hospital formally opened its doors for women and children, continuing to do so until 1982, when the Lancashire Area Health Authority ceased to exist, and forced the hospital to closed down.

 During the final months of the hospital's existence, a group of Trustees had established St. Catherine's Hospice (Lancashire) Limited, in the Lancashire area, and were looking for a building to serve as a hospice base for people in the Preston, Chorley, and South Ribble Boroughs.
 The lands and building of the Lostock Hall Continuation Hospital were purchased, as this was positioned geographically central to all three Boroughs.
 The building was renovated, and the first service at the Hospice started in 1984.
 The first Day Care service took place on 29 April 1985.